Scott-TechStar/Pi-Acade-App/doc/deployment.md

-# Pi Platform Demo app: Deployment Guide
+# Pi Platform Acade app: Deployment Guide

 **Warning: The purpose of this project is to be simple to run, with very few configuration steps.
 There is no** **intent to make it 100% secure, infinitely scalable, or suitable for a live production app handling**